adobe/coral-spectrum/coralui-guide/manual/manual.md

 1. Fork the [repository](https://git.corp.adobe.com/Coral/coralui) on GitHub
 2. Open `index.js` and remove components you would like excluded from the build.
 Repeat for `src/tests/index.js`.
 3. Run `npm install`.
 Optionally you can also add additional components to `package.json`.
 4. Run `gulp`.
-This will generate the build.
+This will generate the build and run the tests.

 ## Development